superbrown/tag-based-logger/README.md

 An added benefit of tag based logging is that it allows for special handling using tags as switches.
-For example, a tag could be used to indicate support personnel should be notified and it could be mapped to an appender configured to send out e-mail notifictions.
+For example, a tag could be used to indicate support personnel should be notified and it could be mapped to an appender configured to send out e-mail notifictions to them.

 Initial performance tests of the Log4j implementation indicate it's no more taxing on system performance than Log4j on its own.
 (Independent tests are welcomed.)